Mergifyio/mergify/doc/source/examples.rst

 🌀 Using Regular Expressions
 ~~~~~~~~~~~~~~

-Using regular expressions in conditions section, with the objective to validate a
+You can use regular expressions in the conditions section, associated with flags to enhance it.

-pull request which contains the “WIP” statement in its title with ignorecase.
+To match a pull request title which contains the "WIP" statement, ignoring the case, you can write:

 .. code-block:: yaml